giorgiaBertacchini/MLOps-DevelopPhase/README.md

 * Plot feature importance

 ## branch experiment-1
+It is the version without mlflow.

+## branch bentoml
 It is the version complete.
-Without mlflow.
-* Plot feature importance
-* Plot residuals
-* Data versioned
+With mlflow and bentoml.

-## branch LinearRegression
+## branch bentoml-LinearRegression
-* Plot residuals
+It is the version complete.
+With mlflow and bentoml.
+Difference:
-* difference TODO
+* LinearRegression model

 # Istruction kedro_ml